Model-bounded monitoring of hybrid systems: Conclusions

 Based on a novel language notion $\Lmon$ for LHAs, we formulated what we call the \emph{model-bounded monitoring} scheme for hybrid systems.
-It features the use of a bounding model of the system to bridge the gap between (continuous-time) system behaviors and (discrete-time) logs that a monitor can access.
-While the $\Lmon$ membership problem is undecidable, our two partial algorithms (especially our dedicated \masakiTool{}) work well for automotive platooning benchmarks.
-Overall, our results show the power of symbolic manipulation of polyhedra in the domain of cyber-physical systems.
+It features the use of a bounding model $\A$ of the system to bridge the gap between (continuous-time) system behaviors and (discrete-time) logs that a monitor can access.
+While the $\Lmon$ membership problem is undecidable, our two partial algorithms (especially our dedicated \masakiTool{}) work well for benchmarks on automotive platooning, robot navigation, and gas burner controlling.
+Although it remains exponential in the dimension, mainly due to polyhedra operations, our technique is \emph{scalable}, in the sense that it is linear (and even less than linear) in the size of the input timed quantitative word.
+When the bounding model $\A$ is imprecise, there can be false alarms, \ie{} safe behaviors can be detected as a safety violation.
+In contrast, our experiment results show that when the sampling interval is short enough, false alarms occur only for the behavior with small robustness.
+Overall, our results show the power of symbolic manipulation of polyhedra in the monitoring of cyber-physical systems.